datacentricdesign/iob22/code-practice/04-box-factory/04-box-factory.md

 ---
 layout: default
-title: "#04 Box Factory"
+title: "04 Box Factory"
-parent: Code Practice
 has_children: true
 ---

-# #04 Box Factory
+# 04 Box Factory

 In this third code practice we will teach the computer how to .